wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 Create a Project
 ----------------

 Next, you must create a project.
-A project will hold the data from the retraining, and any tflite exports or tests you create with the retrained model.
+A project will hold the data from the retraining, and any TFLite exports or tests you create with the retrained model.

 To create a project, click the :guilabel:`Add Project` button.